-Council Approves the Corporate Plan Approves the Constitution (inc Financial Regulations) Approves key policies and budgetary framework Policy & Resources Committee / Executive Develops and makes recommendations to the Council on matters of strategic policy Oversees the work of the Council generally Determines the need for in-depth scrutiny of any issue relating to the Council's functions and establish the arrangements for this to be undertaken if necessary Overview & Scrutiny Committee To review all matters pertaining to the governance of the Council including review of the Constitution, its Executive arrangements, standing orders and other rules.
+Council Approves the Corporate Plan Approves the Constitution (inc Financial Regulations) Approves key policies and budgetary framework Policy & Resources Committee / Executive Develops and makes recommendations to the Council on matters of strategic policy Oversees the work of the Council generally Determines the need for in-depth scrutiny of any issue relating to the Council's functions and establish the arrangements for this to be undertaken if necessary Overview & Scrutiny Committee To review all matters pertaining to the governance of the Council isoluding review of the Constitution, its Eventtive Committee Council including review of the Constitution, its Executive arrangements, standing orders and other rules.
 To manage the operation of the procedure for the call-in of Executive decisions To assist the Executive and Council in its work related to governance of the Council.
 To manage the work of the scrutiny panels / task and finish groups.
-Accounts & Audit Committee Provides independent assurance to the Council on the adequacy and effectiveness of the governance arrangements, risk management framework and internal control environment Oversees Treasury Management Approves the Annual Statement of Accounts and the Annual Governance Statement Area Committees Appointed by Council aimed at improved service delivery in the context of best value, and more efficient, transparent and accountable decision making at a local level Other Committees Development Management Taxi Licensing Licensing Corporate Management Team / Leadership Team Implements the policy and budgetary framework set by the Council and provides advice to Policy & Resources and the Council on the development of future policy and budgetary issues, overseeing the implementation of Council policy Corporate Governance Steering Group Accountability for developing, embedding and maintaining the Council's governance and risk framework, including its information governance and cyber security arrangements Chief Financial Officer (s151) Leads and directs the financial strategy of the Council and ensures that the Council controls and manages its money well, being suitably qualified and experienced ensuring the Finance Team is fit for purpose Contributes to the effective corporate management and governance of the Council Monitoring Officer Advises the Council on ethical issues, standards and powers to ensure the Council operates within the law and statutory Codes of Practice Overall responsibility for the maintenance and operation of the suite of Anti-Fraud, Theft and Corruption, Anti-Bribery and Anti-Money Laundering policies and contributes to the effective corporate management and governance of the Council.
+Accounts & Audit Provides independent assurance to the Council on the Committee adequacy and effectiveness of the governance arrangements, risk management framework and internal control environment Promotes high standards of Member conduct and approves the Annual Statement of Accounts and the Annual Governance Statement Area Committees Appointed by Council aimed at improved service delivery in the context of best value, and more efficient, transparent, and accountable decision making at a local level.
+Other Committees Development Management Taxi Licensing Licensing Corporate Management • Implements the policy and budgetary framework set by the Team / Leadership Team Council and provides advice to Policy & Resources and Council on the development of future policy and budgetary issues, overseeing the implementation of Council policy

+Corporate Governance Accountability for developing, embedding and maintaining Steering Group the Council's governance and risk framework, including its ettering etterip 0 information governance and cyber security arrangements Chief Financial Officer Leads and directs the financial strategy of the Council and (s151) ensures that the Council controls and manages its money (0.0.) well, being suitably qualified and experienced ensuring the Finance Team is fit for purpose.
+Contributes to the effective corporate management and governance of the Council Monitoring Officer Advises the Council on ethical issues, standards and powers to ensure the Council operates within the law and statutory Codes of Practice Overall responsibility for the maintenance and operation of the suite of Anti-Fraud, Theft and Corruption, Anti-Bribery and Anti-Money Laundering policies and contributes to the effective corporate management and governance of the Council